Funding Basics

 - local ownership and SME baseline are likely met where required

-- there is enough cash flow to co-fund the project and wait for reimbursement
+- there is enough cash flow to co-fund projects or bridge reimbursement cycles

 Project basics